 “I’ll represent the oppressed people,” she said.
 “That’s been my message for the last three years.”

 In 2019, during the Pan Am Games in Peru, the two-time Olympic-qualifying athlete made headlines when she channelled her inner Tommie Smith and John Carlos (of 1968 Mexico City Olympic Games fame) to raise her fist during the national anthem.
 Her courageous protest was not only met with harsh criticism, but as we previously reported at The Root, it nearly cost her her track and field career:

 When last we left Gwen Berry, the U.S. Olympic hammer thrower was dismissed and disgraced after raising her fist during the national anthem at the 2019 Pan American Games.
 In response to her decision to protest racial injustice in America, she was slapped with one year of probation for violating the International Olympic Committee’s code that prohibits political demonstrations at international events.
 In turn, big money sponsors like Nike withdrew their support and the world-renowned track and field athlete’s career was officially in jeopardy.

 “A lot of things need to be done and said and changed,” she said of her courageous act in 2019.
 “I’m not trying to start a political war or act like I’m miss-know-it-all or anything like that.
 I just know America can do better.”

-Thankfully, Color of Change is sponsoring the Florissant, Miss., native throughout the 2021 calendar year so that she can continue her pursuit of Olympic gold and remain unapologetic along the way.
+Thankfully, Color of Change is sponsoring the Florissant, Mo., native throughout the 2021 calendar year so that she can continue her pursuit of Olympic gold and remain unapologetic along the way.
 Puma has also stepped up to the plate with a $15,000 contract that will provide her with whatever apparel and equipment she needs to be able to thrive in Tokyo.